ratnaabrol/nd004_LogsAnalysis/README.md

 $> logs_analysis
 ```

-When run within the VM for this course, the this will produce the following output:
+When run within the VM for this course, the above command will produce the following output:

 ```